- Additional information

 Chilantaisaurus Claw Replica is museum quality polyurethane cast.
-Made in the USA.
+Chilantaisaurus Claw Replica is made in the USA.
 Chilantaisaurus tashuikouensis is the scientific name.
-Our percise claw can be used as a teaching tool, museum claw exhibit, home decor claw, or office decor claw.
+Our precise claw can be used as a teaching tool, museum claw exhibit, home decor claw, or office decor claw.

 Chilantaisaurus is a genus of theropod dinosaur, possibly a neovenatorid or basal coelurosaur, from the late Cretaceous Ulansuhai Formation of China.
 Chilantaisaurus was a large theropod, estimated as weighing between 2.5 metric tons and 4 metric tons.

 Chilantaisaurus tashuikouensis was a gigantic carnivore belonging to the Neovenatorid theropods.
 It was discovered in the Ulansuhai Formation in China and lived at the Late Cretaceous period.
 This colossus measured up to 43 feet in length, 13 feet tall at the hip, and a mass of 6 tonnes.
 Though at first confused with Shaochilong due to superficial similarities, their size disparity soon cleared this mistake and while they both shared an ancestor to theropods like Allosaurus, carcharodontosaurids and neovenatorids are only very distantly related.

 Chilantaisaurus Tashuikouensis likely fed upon very large herbivores, such as the therizinosaurid Nanshiungosaurus or even smaller predators such as the medium sized carcharodontosaurid Shaochilong, which it would kill with its jaws and talons.
 Since its size and mass would only allow it to reach short bursts of high speed, it could have been an ambush predator or scavenger as well.
 Chilantaisaurus tashuikouensis coloration and skin texture is unknown.